 Cucumbers have long been used in skin care for their soothing, astringent properties.
-For this soap recipe we are going to use the whole cucumber – flesh, seeds, skin and all!
-Cucumbers are mostly water, so for this recipe, we will be substituting all the water with pureed whole cucumber.
+For this soap recipe, we are going to use the whole cucumber – flesh, seeds, skin, and all!
+Cucumbers are mostly water, so for this recipe, we will be substituting all the water in the recipe for pureed whole cucumber.

-We will also add in plenty of super skin loving, antioxidant rich oils like olive & avocado oil.
-Rich, creamy shea butter and hard working coconut, palm, & castor oils will round out this awesome spa quality soap.
+We will also add plenty of super skin-loving, antioxidant-rich oils like olive & avocado oil.
+Rich, creamy shea butter and hard-working coconut, palm, & castor oils will round out this awesome spa-quality soap.
 If you are an experienced soap maker, feel free to substitute any oils that you like for the recipe, just be sure to run the recipe through a soap calculator (like this one).

 New to cold process soap making?
 Click here to check out my beginner’s guide to cold process soap making before diving into this recipe.
 You will be using sodium hydroxide (lye), so be sure to observe proper safety measures.
 Don’t make soap when little kids or pets are running around, protect your skin with long gloves & long sleeves, protect your eyes with safety glasses, and protect your lungs with a face mask rated for chemical use.